NinetiesPaul/node-js-tasks-api/readme.md

 ## Tasks API in NodeJS
-A simple API in NodeJS.
-It has some basic functions, like:
+This is a RESTful API application for managing tasks and issues.
+The technology used here is NodeJs, and the main purpose of this project is to showcase my understanding of key features under this technology, such as:

+- Requests performing CRUD operations
 - User registration and authentication using JWT
-- Perform CRUD operations of Tasks
 - Some basics business rules enforced

-My main goal is to showcase some concepts, such as:

 - Migrations and model relationship
 - Authentication configuration
 - Routes definitions
 - SOLID and KISS principles on a MVC architecture
+- Unit/Integration testing

-The main tech behind it is NodeJs and also some others Js libraries.
-For storaging, i'm using MySQL relational database
+The main tech behind it is NodeJs with the Express framework, to showcase it's cleanliness and simplicity while maintaning a robust architecture.
+For storaging i'm using relational databases managed with Sequelize

 ## Environment setup
 To run this application you must have installed on your environment:

-* `NodeJS` - For the main application
+* `NodeJS` (20.11.0) - For the main application
-* `NPM` - For library and packages management
+* `NPM` (10.4.0) - For library and packages management
-* `MySQL` - For storaging and accessing data
+* `MySQL` (5.7 or greater) or `PostgreSQL` (15 or greater) - For storaging and accessing data

 ## Installation and Configuration
 Having NPM and Node installed and configured on your device, git clone this rep then cd into the project's folder.